yhalapup/demo-blog-app/README.md

 2. `db`

-PostgreSQL database used as storage of data for `web` service.
+PostgreSQL database used as storage of data for app service.

 3. `worker`